Overview

 • UEFY 2 (A very complex but powerful Blender to Unreal pipeline add-on worth mentioning.
 I however currently don’t use it in my workflow.)

-I don’t recommend using Auto Rig Pro, which is a paid alternative to Rigify, if you plan on making the rig game-ready, as there are a lot less resources and tools covering the process with that, and it’s already hard enough as is with rigify.
+I don’t recommend using Auto Rig Pro, which is a paid alternative to Rigify, if you intend to make the rig game-ready, as there are a lot less resources and tools covering the process with that, and it’s already hard enough as is with rigify.

 Resources